Sister Act 2: Back in the Habit: Future

 When asked in 2013 about acting in a sequel, Whoopi Goldberg initially refused, but by 2015 changed her stance to a maybe.
 After a Broad City cameo, in 2016 Goldberg expressed doubts about a sequel based on missing cast members, but said she thought it would be fun and likeable.
 In May 2017, she affirmed her desire for the third film to happen, adding in July that she would like to direct it and had confidence it would be made.
 On December 7, 2018, it was confirmed that Regina Y. Hicks and Karin Gist were hired to write the script to Sister Act 3 for a release on Disney+.
 In December 2020, it was announced that Goldberg would be reprising the role of Deloris and serve as a producer alongside Tyler Perry.

 On the October 6, 2022 episode of The View, actress Kathy Najimy stated that she had not heard anything formal about Sister Act 3; but that she had "heard rumblings about it."
-When she asked Whoopi Goldberg if Sister Act 3 was actually happening, Goldberg replied: "It's happening"; but did not publicly include or invite Najimy to be a part of it as she had with Tyler Perry and Jenifer Lewis live on the show days earlier.
+When she asked Whoopi Goldberg if Sister Act 3 was actually happening, Goldberg replied: "It's happening"; but did not publicly include or invite Najimy to be a part of it as she had with Jenifer Lewis and Tyler Perry live on the show days earlier.
 Goldberg did imply that Hocus Pocus 2 did help in getting Sister Act 3 the greenlight.

+In October 2023, Goldberg traveled to Rome to meet Pope Francis at St. Peter's Square in Vatican City in preparation for the film.
+On February 7, 2024, Sheryl Lee Ralph, who played Florence Watson in the second film, confirmed that she would be reprising her role in the third film.
+Later that same month, Tyler Perry confirmed that the script was still being worked on.
+However, following Maggie Smith's, who played the Mother Superior in the films, passing on September 27, 2024, Whoopi Goldberg confirmed in November 2024 during an appearance on The Tonight Show with Jimmy Fallon that the script was being readjusted to accommodate story changes.
+In March 2025, Goldberg confirmed that the script for the film is completed and that they're waiting for Disney to give the film the greenlight.